apache/airflow/docs/apache-airflow-providers-google/operators/cloud/datafusion.rst

 Cloud Data Fusion is a fully managed, cloud-native data integration service that helps users efficiently build and manage ETL/ELT data pipelines.
-With a graphical interface and a broad open source library of preconfigured connectors and transformations, Cloud Data Fusion shifts an organization’s focus away from code and integration to insights and action.
+With a graphical interface and a broad open source library of preconfigured connectors and transformations, Cloud Data Fusion shifts an organization's focus away from code and integration to insights and action.

 Prerequisite Tasks